mmbrich/codesamples/README.md

 # codesamples
-This is a simple REST API from the following code challenge
+This is a simple REST API from the following code challenge.
+This is a work-in-progress.
+I plan to complete this test with multiple frameworks and I may build a UI as well.

 # REST Scheduler API